Library

 • The Finnish Spitz, the national dog of Finland, loves to bark, and his barking talents are so valued that every year in Finland, officials select a King Barker.
 Maybe not the breed for peace-and-quiet lovers, the Finkie, as he is known to his friends, is nonetheless a playful and devoted companion.

-• Broken nails are acute painful injuries that require first aid, and in some cases, a veterinary visit.
-Nails are made up of a collection of blood vessels and nerves covered by a hard protective layer of keratin.
+• Broken nails are acute, painful injuries that require first aid, and in some cases, a veterinary visit.
 Bleeding should initially be controlled with pressure from gauze or a towel, followed by cauterizing powder if needed.
-Any remaining damaged part needs to be removed which usually requires veterinary care.
-Depending on the level of the break, your dog may need to be sedated and/or the area numbed with a nerve block prior to trimming the nail above the break.
-Depending on the severity, a bandage may be placed to protect the injury.
-Antibiotics and pain medications may be prescribed if indicated.
+Any remaining damaged part needs to be removed, which usually requires veterinary care.
 Broken nails are best prevented by keeping all nails short through regular trimmings.

 • Dogs that fall from heights can suffer sprains, broken bones, head trauma, and chest or abdominal injuries.
 Toy breeds can sustain injuries from jumping off a couch or chair.
 If you see your dog fall, monitor him for at least 3-5 days for anything abnormal that may develop.
 Serious injuries need to be evaluated immediately by your veterinarian, but there are steps you can take at home to prepare your pet to be transported to your veterinary hospital.